Exclusive: Ford to build current and new F-150 pickups at same time

 The second-largest U.S. automaker aims to start production of the new truck around July 2014, sources said.
 Ford will continue to build the older model for the first six months of the new F-150's launch.

 The automaker took more time to prepare its factories to build newer truck models in 2003 and 2008, according to Barclays Capital analyst Brian Johnson.
-Ford was able to revamp its plants at a more "leisurely" place in 2008, when high fuel prices sapped demand for larger, gas-guzzling models.
+Ford was able to revamp its plants at a more "leisurely" pace in 2008, when high fuel prices sapped demand for larger, gas-guzzling models.

 But planning for the upcoming F-150 comes as U.S. demand for trucks is quickly growing, stoked by strength in the housing and oil industries.
 Ford cannot afford any disruption to production at a time when U.S. sales of full-size pickups are increasing at almost three times the pace of the overall industry.